What is the difference between nuclear fission and nuclear fusion?

-A physical reaction which causes change in the nucleus of an atom is called nuclear reaction and the energy released during this reaction is called nuclear energy.
+A physical reaction that causes a change in the nucleus of an atom is called a nuclear reaction and the energy released during this reaction is called nuclear energy.

 The mass of nucleus serves as the source of nuclear energy which is released mainly in the form of heat.
 There are two types of nuclear reaction.
 They are:

 The heavy nucleus of radioactive atoms like uranium, plutonium, or thorium is bombarded with low-energy neutrons which split the nucleus into smaller nuclei.
 This process is called nuclear fission.
 For example when uranium-235 atoms are bombarded with neutrons then the heavy uranium nucleus splits to produce barium-139 and krypton-94 with the emission of three neutrons.
 A lot of energy is also produced in this reaction because mass is converted into energy.